Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Enable the Mutant Tank's upon-death range ability.
 			// Note: This setting does not need "Ability Enabled" set to 1.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF
 			// 1: ON
 			"Acid Death"				"1"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the upon-death ability.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)
 			"Acid Death Chance"			"33.3"

 			// The distance between a survivor and the Mutant Tank needed to trigger the upon-death ability.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 1.0 (Closest)
 			// Maximum: 999999.0 (Farthest)